App Engine is a fully managed, serverless platform for developing and hosting web applications at scale.

 Select Tools > Cloud Code > Add App Engine support > Google App Engine standard.

 Select the module you want to add framework support to.

 Select the libraries you want to add to your project.

-Once you've created an application, you can run and debug it on your workstation.
+Now that you've created an application, you can run and debug it on your workstation.

 Additionally, you can also deploy it to the App Engine standard environment.

 Getting SupportTo send feedback, report issues on GitHub, or ask a question on Stack Overflow.